Homeland Security Biometrics

-Security in the United States has taken on a new meaning with the terrorist activities that have taken place since the 9/11 attack on the World Trade Center.
+Security in the United States has taken on a new meaning with the terrorist activities that have taken place since the 9/11 attack on the World Trade Center a decade ago.
 Enacted by the 107th Congress and signed into law the following year, the Maritime Transportation Security Act (MTSA) established the early guidelines for protecting those sectors that have a higher risk of a security incident.
 This includes America's ports, tankers, barges, cargo vessels, offshore platforms, and large passenger ships.
-By an initiative of the Department of Homeland Security (DHS) and the U.S. Coast Guard, security mandates were established for regulation and certification of port security products.
+By an initiative of the Department of Homeland Security (DHS) and the U.S. Coast Guard, security mandates were established for regulation and approval of security products.

-Enhanced port security measures paved the way for new standards of biometric identification known as the Transportation Worker Identification Credential (TWIC). idSoftware became one of the first companies to deliver a TWIC validation system with an outdoor multi-functional device that is Homeland Security certified and listed on the TSA's Quality Technology List (QTL).
-In addition to their SecureGate Ports biometric readers, idSoftware also offers VisCheck Ports, which accurately tracks the location of people and vehicles entering the gates of a facility.
-Becoming Homeland Security certified required DHS approval of three of idSoftware's testing labs.
+Enhanced security measures paved the way for new standards of biometric identification known as the Transportation Worker Identification Credential (TWIC® ). idSoftware became one of the first companies to deliver a TWIC® validation system with an outdoor multi-functional device that meets Homeland Security standards and is listed on the TSA's Quality Technology List (QTL).
+In addition to their SecureGate biometric readers, idSoftware also offers VisCheck, which accurately tracks the location of people and vehicles entering the gates of a facility.
+To meet the standards set forth by Homeland Security required DHS approval of three of idSoftware's testing labs.

-The Department of Homeland Security’s stricter port security regulations require unescorted individuals entering port facilities, either by road or by sea, to present a valid Transportation Worker Identification Credential (TWIC) card.
+The Department of Homeland Security’s stricter security regulations require unescorted individuals entering facilities, either by road or by sea, to present a valid Transportation Worker Identification Credential (TWIC®) card.
 Manual verification by facility guards has been in place for a while but only required visual confirmation of holograms, expiration date, photo ID and a check to verify that the card is not on the TSA's Canceled Card List (CCL).
-Now with Homeland Security certified products for electronic authentication using a TWIC validation system, security personnel can take full advantage of biometric identification including fingerprinting of unescorted individuals as well as accurate tracking of vehicles entering and exiting a facility.
+Now with Homeland Security products requiring electronic authentication using a TWIC® validation system, security personnel can take full advantage of biometric identification including fingerprinting of unescorted individuals as well as accurate tracking of vehicles entering and exiting a facility.